 Why Take Collagen Protein

 Your body produces collagen on its own and production begins to slow down as a natural part of the aging process.
 But did you know that there are other unnatural factors that can damage collagen?
-Research states that certain behaviors may interfere with collagen production including: sun exposure and UV radiation, lack of dietary vitamin C, lack of sleep, excess sugar consumption and smoking (x).
+Research states that certain behaviors may interfere with the production including: sun exposure and UV radiation, lack of dietary vitamin C, lack of sleep, excess sugar consumption and smoking (x).

 Many people who take collagen supplements are looking to improve the appearance and overall health of their skin and reduce the effects of aging—lack of hydration, wrinkles, lower elasticity.
 But its uses don’t stop there.
-Other people may take collagen to support the joints and reduce pain and weakness, another result of aging.
+Other people may take it to support the joints and reduce pain and weakness, another result of aging.

 Are Collagen Supplements Safe?

 Like just about everything else in the medical and supplements world, there are possible some side effects of collagen protein supplements.
 Some people may experience:

 - Increased oxidative stress and reactive oxygen species (ROS) production (x)

 - Hydrolyzed Marine Collagen – Take 2,500 mg two to four times a day

 - Hydrolyzed Chicken Collagen – Take 2,500 mg two to four times a day on an empty stomach

 - Hydrolyzed Bovine Collagen – Take 2,500 mg two to four times a day on an empty stomach